 An energy efficient home is one that controls the moisture and heat flowing in and out of it.
 The more energy efficient a home, the more cost effective it is and the better it is for the environment.
 New homes can be built to specific environmental standards, and existing homes can be renovated or retrofitted to improve their energy efficiency.
 Learn more about the standard options available so you can benefit.

 Think of your home as more than simply a floor, four walls and a roof.
 It is actually a system that includes the heat, air and moisture movement.
 Improvements in building technology have made it possible to manage those components better and improve a home’s energy efficiency.

 The energy use in a residential home can be traced to five areas, say the folks at CityGreen, a non-profit energy organization:

-Not all homes are created equal in when it comes to energy efficiency, depending on the efficiency of their energy systems.
-Canada has a variety of standards that indicate that a new home meets specific energy usage criteria, and it’s worth knowing a bit about the major standards.
+Not all homes are created equal in when it comes to energy efficiency.
+Canada has a variety of standards that indicate if a new home meets specific energy usage criteria, and it’s worth knowing a bit about the major standards.
 They fall under the purview of EnerGuide, the Canadian government’s official mark for its performance rating and labelling program.

-An EnerGuide rating, it allows buyers to compare its energy efficiency to that of similar items.
+An EnerGuide rating allows buyers to compare the energy efficiency of a product to that of other, similar products.
 You can obtain an EnerGuide rating for your own home with an assessment by a home energy advisor licensed by Natural Resources Canada and analyzed to evaluate:

 The resulting written report will suggest ways to improve your home’s energy efficiency and save costs, and it will provide you with an EnerGuide rating system label.